willsytsma1/comm-418/assignment7.md

 But on X, no such standard exists to protect people against false accusations.
 Thousands of users have viewed or engaged with the 102 posts that [publication] examined.
 DHS presented no evidence to prove that people had commmitted the crimes they allege in their posts.

+In one Feb.
+18 post, DHS wrote that an Ecuardorian man was charged for sexual assault, sexual contact with a child and enticing minors in Connecticut.
+DHS  attached his photo and called him a pedophile.
+[Publication] verified that the charges exist, but the case hasn't made it to court.
+The post recieved over 47,000 views.

+On one Feb.
+13 post, DHS wrote that a Mexican man was arrested for rape, purchasing sex with a minor and sexual abuse.
+It posted his photo and called him a child predator and rapist.
+But the man was never charged for those crimes.
+The post recieved over 50,000 views.

+DHS has continued to post allegations like these on X in near-daily batches.